Megasix/follow_up_app/README.md

 ### Dependencies

-* Flutter 2.5.0
+* Flutter 2.5.2
 * OS : Windows 10 / MacOS 10.14 or better (/!\ M1 chip mac are supported with specific build configuration)
-* To build this app you will also need keystore passwords and the autorisation of the Follow Up Team
+* To build this app you will also need keystore passwords and the authorization of the Follow Up Team

 ### Installing